awsdocs/amazon-ec2-user-guide/doc_source/AMIEncryption.md

 **Copy with no encryption parameters**
 + An unencrypted snapshot is copied to another unencrypted snapshot, unless encryption by default is enabled, in which case all the newly created snapshots will be encrypted\.
-+ An encrypted snapshot that you own is copied to a snapshot encrypted with the same key\.
++ An encrypted snapshot that you own is copied to a snapshot encrypted with the same KMS key\.
-+ An encrypted snapshot that you do not own \(that is, the AMI is shared with you\) is copied to a snapshot that is encrypted by your AWS account's default CMK\.
++ An encrypted snapshot that you do not own \(that is, the AMI is shared with you\) is copied to a snapshot that is encrypted by your AWS account's default KMS key\.

 All of these default behaviors can be overridden by supplying encryption parameters\.
 The available parameters are `Encrypted` and `KmsKeyId`\.
 Setting only the `Encrypted` parameter results in the following:

 **Copy\-image behaviors with `Encrypted` set, but no `KmsKeyId` specified**
-+ An unencrypted snapshot is copied to a snapshot encrypted by the AWS account's default CMK\.
++ An unencrypted snapshot is copied to a snapshot encrypted by the AWS account's default KMS key\.
-+ An encrypted snapshot is copied to a snapshot encrypted by the same CMK\. \(In other words, the `Encrypted` parameter has no effect\.\)
++ An encrypted snapshot is copied to a snapshot encrypted by the same KMS key\. \(In other words, the `Encrypted` parameter has no effect\.\)
-+ An encrypted snapshot that you do not own \(i\.e\., the AMI is shared with you\) is copied to a volume that is encrypted by your AWS account's default CMK\. \(In other words, the `Encrypted` parameter has no effect\.\)
++ An encrypted snapshot that you do not own \(i\.e\., the AMI is shared with you\) is copied to a volume that is encrypted by your AWS account's default KMS key\. \(In other words, the `Encrypted` parameter has no effect\.\)

-Setting both the `Encrypted` and `KmsKeyId` parameters allows you to specify a customer managed CMK for an encryption operation\.
+Setting both the `Encrypted` and `KmsKeyId` parameters allows you to specify a customer managed KMS key for an encryption operation\.
 The following behaviors result:

 **Copy\-image behaviors with both `Encrypted` and `KmsKeyId` set**
-+ An unencrypted snapshot is copied to a snapshot encrypted by the specified CMK\.
++ An unencrypted snapshot is copied to a snapshot encrypted by the specified KMS key\.
-+ An encrypted snapshot is copied to a snapshot encrypted not to the original CMK, but instead to the specified CMK\.
++ An encrypted snapshot is copied to a snapshot encrypted not to the original KMS key, but instead to the specified KMS key\.

 Submitting a `KmsKeyId` without also setting the `Encrypted` parameter results in an error\.